Nonverbal Communication: Definition, Types, Importance (Explained)

 Humor

 Humor is often overlooked as a teaching tool, and it is too often not encouraged in college classrooms.
-Laughter releases stress and tension for both instructor and student.
+Laughter releases stress and tension for both the instructor and the student.

 You should develop the ability to laugh at yourself and encourage students to do the same.
 It fosters a friendly environment that facilitates learning.